Lisztenmars/alx-pre_course/README.md

-Alx is the place to be if you realy want learn software engineering
+Alx is the place to be if you realy want to learn software engineering